javierlopezdeancos/my-typescript-solid-examples/src/O.md

 ## ❌ BAD EXAMPLE

-> This function is not ready to extend another brand into cars array, then we should modify with other if printAveragePriceWrong funtion.
+> This function is not ready to extend another brand into cars array, then we should modify with other if `printAveragePriceWrong` function.

 ```ts
 class Car {